-William McDevitt, a Certified Public Accountant (CPA) with Wilkin and Guttenplan P.C. in New Jersey, says if you intermingle business and personal expenses you could have to manually go over the account at the end of the year and figure out which expenses are deductible.
+Bill McDevitt, a Certified Public Accountant with Wilkin and Guttenplan P.C. in New Jersey, says if you intermingle business and personal expenses you could have to manually go over the account at the end of the year and figure out which expenses are deductible.
 He also points out that “if you are audited, you need to support the deductibility of those business expenses.”

 A business card’s online portal or app might help.
 Some let you tag or label purchases, add a note to the purchase and attach a picture of your receipt that you can easily pull up later.

 If you decide to use a personal credit card for your business, there’s no difference from a tax perspective, according to McDevitt.
-However, you may want to only use it for business expenses to avoid potential confusion or problems later.
+But you may want to only use it for business expenses to avoid potential confusion or problems later.

 A personal credit card generally can’t help you build business credit, though your business and personal credit may be linked.
 Using a business credit card and paying the bill on time is one way to help build your business’s credit.

 Your personal credit can determine your eligibility for financial products, such as loans or credit cards, as well as the interest rate or terms you’re offered.
-Similarly, your business credit can impact your business’s ability to qualify for loans, credit lines, terms from vendors and equipment or office leases.
+Similarly, your business credit can affect your business’s ability to qualify for loans, credit lines, terms from vendors and equipment or office leases.

 Your business credit can also impact how much you’ll pay for business insurance.
 If you’re a sole proprietor, your personal credit may also be considered when you apply for business-related financial products.

 Be careful about missing a business credit card payment as it could hurt both your business and personal credit.
-Some business card issuers report card use to the consumer credit bureaus, who compile the information your personal credit scores are based on.
+Some business card issuers report card use to the consumer credit bureaus, which compile the information that your personal credit scores are based on.
 Also, you may be held liable for the debt if you signed a personal guarantee.

 As with personal credit, building your business credit can take time.
 Opening and using a business credit card is a simple way to get started.

-3. Business cards may offer business-specific benefits
+3. Business credit cards may offer business-specific benefits

 Personal credit cards often offer a variety of benefits.
-They could protect you from paying for fraudulent purchases, offer a rewards program and give additional perks such as rental car insurance or free access to airport lounges.
+They could protect you from paying for fraudulent purchases, offer a rewards program, and give additional perks such as rental car insurance or free access to airport lounges.

-Free employee cards.
-You can give your employees a card so they can easily make purchases on the business’s behalf.
+- Free employee cards — You can give your employees a card so they can easily make purchases on the business’s behalf.
 You may be able to monitor their spending and control where they can use the card and how much they spend.

-Business-specific rewards programs.
-You could get a card that offers cash back rewards on shipping, advertising and other common business purchases.
+- Business-specific rewards programs — You could get a card that offers cash back rewards on shipping, advertising and other common business purchases.

-Higher-limit purchase protection.
-With purchase protection, the card’s issuer may be willing to reimburse you if an item you buy is damaged or stolen.
-Personal cards may offer this perk, but business cards could cover more expensive purchases.
+- Higher-limit purchase protection — With purchase protection, the card’s issuer may be willing to reimburse you if an item you buy is damaged or stolen.
+Personal cards may offer this perk, but business cards could cover more-expensive purchases.